-But verse 26 tells us that the Messiah will be cut off after 62 weeks.
+Continuing with verse 26 we read that Messiah the Prince will be cut off after 62 weeks.
 There does seem to be a contradiction in these two verses.
 That is to say, verse 25 tells us that it will be 69 weeks until Messiah the Prince and verse 26 tells us that He will be cut off after 62 weeks.
 He can’t have been cut off before He came.
 What can we learn from these verses?

 I believe that when verse 25 speaks of the 69 weeks between the going forth of the commandment to rebuild Jerusalem and the Messiah, that those 69 weeks are counted while Israel is still lo-ammi.
 But when verse 26 speaks of the 62 weeks after which He will be cut off, those 62 weeks are counted from the time the temple is rebuilt, i.e. when Israel is no longer lo-ammi.
 In other words, the 69 weeks are counted from the time Israel was lo-ammi and the 62 weeks are counted from the time that Israel was once again reckoned as God’s chosen people.